Setting the record straight.

 by Ian Tootill

 During October in BC, the anti-motorist crowd of taxpayer-funded academic cycling advocates was hard at it again.
-This time they ran to the media waving a dubious study implying increased speed limits on some BC highways had caused a significant increase in crashes and fatalities.
-Post Media’s Pamela Fayerman happily wrote the promo piece with the headline “Speed limit hikes by former BC government led to vastly more fatalities, injuries, crashes” seemingly without any critical examination of the claims.
-This was followed up by media all over BC, parroting and repeating the headline as if fiction were always fact.
-And then, as if the anti-motorist cycling crowd doesn’t get enough of the bully pulpit on the tax payers’ dime, Post Media published a follow up op-ed by local academic cycling advocates Coastal Health’s Dr. John Carsley and UBC’s Kay Teschke claiming, among other things: a) they told the government so, and b) somehow there was a conspiracy to shut them out of the 2013-14 rural highway speed limit review consultation process.
+This time they ran to the media waving a study implying increased speed limits on some BC highways had caused a significant increase in crashes and fatalities.
+Post Media’s Pamela Fayerman happily wrote what seemed like a promo piece with the headline “Speed limit hikes by former BC government led to vastly more fatalities, injuries, crashes” seemingly without any critical examination of the claims.
+This was followed up by media all over BC, parroting and repeating the headline, again with few critically examining the original report.
+And then, as if these people don’t get enough of the bully pulpit on the tax payers’ dime, Post Media published a follow up op-ed by local academic cycling advocates Coastal Health’s Dr. John Carsley and UBC’s Kay Teschke claiming, among other things: a) they told the government so, and b) somehow there was a conspiracy to shut them out of the 2013-14 rural highway speed limit review consultation process.

 Few with any knowledge of statistics would have agreed to the headline over Fayerman’s story; the premise of it was that speed limit signs had changed and therefore crashes and deaths had risen.
 Even the authors’ own research indicates speeds hardly changed in affected areas (average speeds changed from 94.0 to 94.3).
 The Ministry of Transportation and Infrastructure (MOTI) numbers indicated some speeds actually dropped in affected segments.
 85th percentile speeds remained roughly the same and dropped in some cases.